gophercoders/website/content/lessons/KS2/lower/variables.md

 These lines show you how to use your variables.
 As you can see it is really easy to use a variable.
 You just type the name of the variable when you want to use it.
-When the programs the current value of the variable will be used instead of the variable name.
+When the program reaches an instruction with the variable, its current value will be used in place of the variable name.

 In this case the values are used by the
 `Print` function in the `fmt` package to print the values to the terminal.